...

 TMJ Physio Melbourne: Alleviate Jaw Pain and Headaches

-What is Temporomandibular Joint (TMJ) Dysfunction?
+What is TMJ Dysfunction?

 Chronic earache?
 Discomfort in this region is often a sign of jaw dysfunction, due to the TMJ’s positioning.
-Each temporomandibular joint is located immediately in front of the ear, which explains symptoms such as ear pain, a blocked ear, or noises when moving the jaw.
+Each temporomandibular joint is located immediately in front of the ear, which explains symptoms such as ear pain, a blocked ear or noises when moving the jaw.

-TMJ disorder symptoms include:
+Common symptoms include:

-How Physiotherapy Can Help With
+How Physiotherapy Can Help

 They will also prescribe exercises and rehabilitation programs to strengthen weak muscles, improve flexibility, correct muscle imbalances and optimise jaw movement patterns.